 The California Victim Compensation Board

-The California Victim Compensation Board is a state program dedicated to providing reimbursement for many crime-related expenses to eligible victims who suffer physical injury or the threat of physical injury as a direct result of a violent crime.
-CalVCB funding comes from restitution paid by criminal offenders through fines, orders, penalty assessments and federal funds.
+CalVCB administers the Victim Compensation Program, which provides reimbursement for crime-related expenses to victims who suffer physical injury or the threat of physical injury as a result of a violent crime.
+CalVCB also administers the Restitution Recovery Program, the Good Samaritan Program and the Missing Children Reward Program.

 - Crime scene clean-up

 - Home or vehicle modifications for victims who became disabled

 - Medical and dental treatment

 - California Residents, even if the crime occurred out of state.

 - Specific members of the victim’s family or persons in close relationship to the victim.

 - Any individual who assumes the obligation of paying a deceased victim’s medical, burial, or crime scene clean-up expenses.